EdoGimo/node-red-contrib-accesscontrol-nocontext/README.md

 - possession: specifies if the role can interact with the resource of 'any' other role or just with its 'own';
 - attributes: optional values related to the resource, to provide a more accurate permission.

+Additional examples can be found in the previously mentioned alternative [collection](https://flows.nodered.org/node/node-red-contrib-accesscontrol).

 ### Contribution